josephsenior/Grinta-Agent/evaluation/benchmarks/swe_bench/README.md

 ### Running in parallel with RemoteRuntime

-OpenHands Remote Runtime is currently in beta (read [here](https://runtime.all-hands.dev/) for more details), it allows you to run rollout in parallel in the cloud, so you don't need a powerful machine to run evaluation.
+Forge Remote Runtime is currently in beta (read [here](https://runtime.all-hands.dev/) for more details), it allows you to run rollout in parallel in the cloud, so you don't need a powerful machine to run evaluation.

 Fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSckVz_JFwg2_mOxNZjCtr7aoBFI2Mwdan3f75J_TrdMS1JV2g/viewform) to apply if you want to try this out!